greenarrow2019/Ansible-Network-Automation/Ansible/docs/Ansible.md

   * Ansible doesn't need to be installed on managed nodes.
 * Inventory
   * A list of managed nodes.
-  * Managed nodes can be separated into different groups for better management.
+  * Managed nodes can be assigned into different groups for better management.
 * Modules
   * The units of code Ansible executes.
   * Each module has a particular use.